kos-lang/kos/doc/modules.md

 generator.  `seed` is either an integer or a float.
 If `seed` is a float, it is converted to an integer using floor method.

-The underlying pseudo-random generator initialized by this constructor uses PCG XSH RR 32 algorithm.
+The underlying pseudo-random generator initialized by this class uses PCG XSH RR 32 algorithm.

 The quality of pseudo-random numbers produced by this generator is sufficient